City-of-Helsinki/hitas/backend/README.md

 refactoring tools won't try to touch files this folder.
 For example in PyCharm this is done by right-clicking on the folder -> `Mark Directory as` -> `Excluded`.

-Now make a local config for tunnistamo docker compose:
+Now make a local config for Tunnistamo docker compose:

 ```shell
 cp tunnistamo/docker-compose.env.yaml.template tunnistamo/docker-compose.env.yaml